tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

 ### Task 3: Configure OSPF Area 0 and Area 1 for Switches A, B, C and D

-The following tasks will be completed in task3 to configure OSPF on switches A,B, C and D.
+The following tasks will be completed in task 3 to configure OSPF on switches A,B, C and D.

 On each switch A, B, C, D:
-- Configure a OSPF routing process with appropriate areas and assign a router-id which will be ‘loopback0’
+- Configure a OSPF routing process with appropriate areas and assign a router-id which will be the IP address of interface loopback 0
 - Configure appropriate switch interfaces with OSPF enabled and ensure connectivity is established
-- Ensure neighbor adjacencies are formed between each switch rtr
+- Ensure neighbor adjacencies are formed between each device
 - Review inter-area and intra-area routes in the ospf routing table
-- Review the OSPF Cost of specific routes (Switch A)
+- Review the OSPF Cost of specific routes (switch A)

 ### Task 3.1: Configure OSPF Routing

-- Configure OSPF routing on Switch A, B, C & D and assign a router-id with loopback 0
+- Configure OSPF routing on Switch A, B, C & D and assign a router-id with loopback 0 IP address
 - Configure IP ospf interfaces

 #### Switch A - Area 0